qdrddr/damien-ai-4friends/mcp/claude-desktop/README.md

 By the end of this lesson, you'll be able to:

-- Set up **RooCode Extension** as an MCP Client
+- Set up **Claude Desktop** as an MCP Client
-- Connect RooCode to local and cloud-based MCP Servers
+- Connect Claude Desktop to local and cloud-based MCP Servers
 - Use `claude_desktop_config.json` configuration
-- Will take aproximatelly 20 minutes
+- Will take approximately 15 minutes

-## 🖥️ Claude Desktop
+## **🖥️ Claude Desktop**

-**Claude Desktop** is a application for general public to interact with AI wia UI with built-in LLM support and native MCP Client functionality.
+**Claude Desktop** is an application for general public to interact with AI via UI with built-in LLM support and native MCP Client functionality.
 It supports:

 - `STDIO` transport protocol only
 - A dedicated `claude_desktop_config.json` configuration
 - Direct integration with popular local MCP servers

-Other supported developer-oriented MCP clients include: Cursor, Windsur, VS Code with Copilot, Cline, Continue (vary in transport & config support).
+Other supported developer-oriented MCP clients include: Cursor, Windsurf, VS Code with Copilot, Cline, Continue (vary in transport & config support).

 ---